codefinity/oeuvre/README.md

 Real world evolution is a random process.
 We will be implementing guided evolution through trial and error.

+Here the Architects need to play the Hand of Evolution

 Whenever a fitness finction changes, our architectute is guided to evolve to a level where it passes the fitness function.
 In DDD its generaly the changes in the Domain Layer.